-When first coming to Africa, many moons ago, I struggled to get a foot in the door to live my dream of working with the large African mammals.
-After a long slow road, I decided to train by myself to become a field guide and gain the experience and skills that would get me where I wanted to be.
+My story might sound familiar to many other international arrivals who long to work in the wildlife and conservation industry.
+When I first came to Africa, many moons ago, I struggled to get a foot in the door to live my dream of working with large African mammals.
+After a long, slow road, I decided to train on my own to become a field guide and gain the experience and skills that would get me where I wanted to be.

-In 2001, I joined GVI in its infancy, where I set up and ran the GVI Karongwe Wildlife Expedition.
-Back then, GVI consisted of only myself in the field and the founder of GVI, Richard Walton, who manned the office in the UK.
+In 2001, I joined GVI in its infancy, where I set up and ran the GVI Karongwe wildlife expedition.
+Back then, GVI consisted of only myself in the field and the founder of GVI, Richard Walton, who ran the office in the UK.

-We work closely with the lodges to develop and tweak the program as the industry changes.
-This ensures our students get the necessary experience to benefit not just their employment but also adhere to the lodges’ standards.
-We have added numerous qualifications, fine-tuned the training, refined our soft skills development, and built an exceptional Bushwise team – which I am so proud to be a part of.
+We work closely with the lodges to develop and tweak the program according to industry needs.
+This ensures our students get the necessary experience, not just for their employment prospects but also to adhere to the lodges’ standards.
+We have added numerous qualifications, fine-tuned the training, refined our soft skills development and built an exceptional Bushwise team – which I am so proud to be a part of.

-I’m so proud to be present at the start of their journey and I know I will be astounded by the personal and professional growth of each and every one of them while on the course.
+I’m so proud to be present at the start of our students’ journeys, and I know I will be astounded by the personal and professional growth of each and every one of them while on the course.
 This is a truly rewarding job, to be able to witness the growth of these young passionate individuals, and to have a chance to really give back for all the amazing opportunities I have been afforded in Africa.